AyushAmbastha/The-Security-Interview-Guide/Cryptography, Authentication and Identity/Assymetric Crypto Algos.md

 Only a and b are kept secret.
 All the other values – $p, g, g^a$ mod $p$, and $g^b$ mod $p$ – are sent in the clear.
 The strength of the scheme comes from the fact that $g^{ab}$ mod $p$ = $g^{ba}$ mod $p$ take extremely long times to compute by any known algorithm.
 Once Alice and Bob compute the shared secret they can use it as an encryption key, known only to them, for sending messages across the same open communications channel.

 Of course, much larger values of $a, b,$ and $p$ would be needed to make this example secure.
-If $p$ is a prime of at least 600 digits, then even the fastest modern computers using the fastest known algorithm cannot find $a$ and $b$
+If $p$ is a prime of at least 600 digits, then even the fastest modern computers using the fastest known algorithm cannot find $a$ and $b$ given only $g$, $p$ and $g^a$ mod $p$.
+Such a problem is called the discrete logarithm problem and the computation of $g^a$ mod $p$ is known as modular exponentiation and can be done efficiently even for large numbers.

 ## RSA vs. Diffie Hellman
 RSA tends to be more popular for securing information on the internet.
 Because the Diffie-Hellman Key Exchange doesn’t authenticate either party, a hacker could more easily send spoof messages posing as one of the parties in the transaction.
 Thus, RSA is preferred over Diffie Hellman for verifying certificates because the Diffie Hellman approach requires an additional digital signature component.